Set up model-driven apps in Dynamics 365 to use SharePoint Online

 Choose Online for where your SharePoint sites are located, and then choose Next.

-If your Dynamics 365 for Customer Engagement apps is not connected to a SharePoint online site, enter the URL (for example https://contoso.sharepoint.com) of your SharePoint site that you will use for auto folder creation, and then choose Next.
+If your model-driven apps in Dynamics 365 are not connected to a SharePoint online site, enter the URL (for example https://contoso.sharepoint.com) of your SharePoint site that you will use for auto folder creation, and then choose Next.

 To see your SharePoint site collections, in the Microsoft 365 admin center, click Admin centers > SharePoint, and then click site collections.

-The URL will be checked for being a valid SharePoint online site and for existing in the same Office 365 tenant as your Customer Engagement apps organization.
+The URL will be checked for being a valid SharePoint online site and for existing in the same Office 365 tenant as your organization.
 After enabling server-based SharePoint integration you can’t go back to the previous client-side integration.
 Choose Enable.

 Once server-based SharePoint integration is enabled you will need to enable the entities you want available for document management integration.
 More information: Enable document management on entities